drojaazu/suddendesu/content/entry/level-select-in-riding-fight/index.md

 ---
 title: 'Level Select in Riding Fight'
 date: 2015-02-07T23:41:00+09:00
-draft: false
 author: Ryou
 images:
 - img/ridingfight_title.png
+category: Disassembly / Analysis
+tags:
+- taito
+- debug tool
+draft: false
 ---

 Well, that's enough mahjong for now...
 Let's try something a little more exciting!
-Like the title screen implies, Riding Fight is a FRONT VIEW SPEED ACTION GAME featuring a couple of hoverboard riding radical dudes from the future who punch everything in their path.
+Like the title screen implies, Riding Fight is a FRONT VIEW SPEED ACTION GAME featuring a couple of hoverboard-mounted radical dudes from the future who punch everything in their path.
 And it turns out it has a level select screen!

 <!--more-->

-A few hours into following the disassembly around and testing with the debugger, I found how the code is activated: while the game is turning on, hold the service button until the SERVICE SW ERROR text appears.
+A few hours into following the disassembly around and testing with the debugger, I found that the level select is activated by an input code: while the game is turning on, hold the service button until the SERVICE SW ERROR text appears.

 ![](img/ridingfight_service.png)